SUGGESTED PROPOSAL TOPICS

 - Qualifications, expertise and experience of speaker(s) or author(s)

-If selected for Assembly programming, CHA will waive the presenter's registration fee for the Assembly, plus reimburse for one (1) night's lodging at the Assembly headquarters hotel for that same presenter.
-The presenter is responsible for travel expenses to/from the Assembly, as well as additional room nights at the Assembly headquarters hotel, if staying more than one (1) night.
+For each person selected to present at this year's Assembly, CHA will reimburse one (1) night's lodging at the Assembly headquarters hotel for that same presenter.
+Presenters are responsible for travel expenses to/from the Assembly, as well as additional room nights at the Assembly headquarters hotel, if staying more than one (1) night.

-CHA will not cover registration fees or lodging expenses for more than one presenter.
+CHA will not cover registration fees or travel expenses for more presenters than noted above.

 CHA will provide A/V for proposals selected for inclusion in the annual Assembly or other CHA programming.
-The submitter of the selected proposal will be notified well in advance about session purpose, length of presentation, desired instructional methods, quantity of slides, handouts, etc.
+The submitter of the selected proposal will be notified in advance about session purpose, length of presentation and desired instructional methods.